How a Global Animation Feature Unlocked Co-Production Conversations in Saudi Arabia, Japan, and South Korea

 The outreach delivered active conversations with five organisations whose combined reach spans the most significant animation markets in Asia and the Middle East.

-The Arab world's leading animation company, backed by the MiSK Foundation.
-Has an established track record of international co-productions with Japanese and Korean partners, and is one of the most actively deal-making animation entities in the Middle East.
+Manga Productions (Saudi Arabia) is the Arab world’s leading animation company, backed by the MiSK Foundation.
+It has an established track record of international co-productions with Japanese and Korean partners, and is one of the most actively deal-making animation entities in the Middle East.

-The leading media conglomerate in MENA, with a full-scale production arm — MBC Studios — operating to international standards and with existing partnerships with Hollywood and London studios.
+MBC Group is the leading media conglomerate in MENA, with a full-scale production arm, MBC Studios that operates to international standards and has existing partnerships with Hollywood and London studios.
+Its scale and regional reach make it a high-value distribution and commissioning partner.

-Saudi Arabia's flagship Vision 2030 development, with a dedicated Media Village, professional sound stages, and a 40% cash incentive for qualifying productions — one of the most competitive film incentive structures in the world.
+NEOM (Saudi Arabia) is Saudi Arabia’s flagship Vision 2030 development, with a dedicated Media Village, professional sound stages, and a 40% cash incentive for qualifying productions one of the most competitive film incentive structures in the world.
+It is an active co-financier with a mandate to build Saudi Arabia’s global content presence.

-A subsidiary of Fuji Television that finances and co-produces multiple film and television titles annually through Japan's production committee model, bringing Japanese co-financing, domestic theatrical access, and international licensing infrastructure.
+Pony Canyon (Japan), a subsidiary of Fuji Television, finances and co-produces multiple film and television titles annually through Japan’s production committee model.
+For an international animated feature, Pony Canyon brings Japanese co-financing, domestic theatrical access, and international licensing infrastructure.

 Together, these five organisations represent a co-production and distribution architecture spanning Japan, South Korea, and the Middle East.
 Discussions advanced to co-financing structures, regional distribution arrangements, and international marketing partnerships — the substantive outcomes that move a project from ambitious package to greenlit global production.